huaminghuangtw/Second-Brain/huaming-second-brain/Mental Models 思維模型.md

 - Second-Order Thinking
 	- Imagine a rock is thrown into a lake.
 The splash is the first-order effect.
 The ripples are the second-order effects.
-	- Action: Always ask "*and then what?*”.
+	- Action: Always ask "*and then what?*".
 Dig deeper.